 Although she was already scheduled for a hip replacement, the fracture was such that a pin had to be inserted and the fracture allowed to heal.
 This caused that hip replacement surgery to be delayed until the hip healed.

 Mrs. Holmstroem is doing much better now, but she will need two hip replacements.
-Please keep her in your prayers. ■ the education of more than 100 students over this "brief" period of time.
-At this annual anniversary celebration, friends and family had the privilege of
+Please keep her in your prayers.

 ANNIVERSARY MEMORIES